 \section{Notations and known results}

-Our construction is based on two families pure codes and Gottesman's stabilizer pasting \cite{g3} to build new codes from old pure codes.
-As usual we denote by $X,Y,Z$ three Pauli operators and by $I$ the identity operator.
-Furthermore we denote $X(n)=X_1X_2\ldots X_n$ with $X_i$ being the Pauli operator $X$ acting nontrivially on the $i$-th qubit only and similar expressions for $Y(n),Z(n)$, and $I(n)$.
-For simplicity we shall denote by $[n,s]$ the stabilizer of a {\em pure} stabilizer code $[[n,n-s,3]]$ while simply by $[n]$ the stabilizer an {\em optimal} pure code of length $n$, e.g., $[5]$ stands for the perfect code $[[5,1,3]]$ whose stabilizer reads
+Our construction is based on two families of pure codes and Gottesman's stabilizer pasting \cite{g3} to build new codes from old pure codes.
+As usual we denote by $X,Y,Z$ the Pauli operators and by $I$ the identity operator.
+Furthermore we write $X(n)=X_1X_2\ldots X_n$ where $X_i$ is the Pauli operator $X$ acting nontrivially on the $i$-th qubit only and use analogous expressions for $Y(n),Z(n)$, and $I(n)$.
+For simplicity we shall denote by $[n,r]$ the stabilizer of a {\em pure} stabilizer code $[[n,n-r,3]]$ while simply by $[n]$ the stabilizer an {\em optimal} pure code of length $n$, e.g., $[5]$ stands for the perfect code $[[5,1,3]]$ whose stabilizer reads

 where a juxtaposition of some Pauli operators in the same row means their direct product.